fineanmol/plant-tree/README.md

-🌱 Updated on Thu, 16 Oct 2025 18:15:13 GMT
+🌵 Updated on Thu, 16 Oct 2025 20:03:51 GMT

-> "Any fool can write code that a computer can understand."
+> "Perfection is achieved when there is nothing left to take away."